What is Echo Command in Bash [With 3 Practical Examples]

 Display text using echo Bash commandOnce run the program it shows the text after the echo command.

-Example 2: Printing Variable Using Echo Command in Bash
+2. Printing Variable Using “echo” Command in Bash’

-One can easily print a variable using the echo command.
-To print a variable using the echo command give a dollar sign (‘$’) before the variable name.
+You can easily print a variable using the echo command.
+To print a variable using the “echo” command give a dollar sign ($) before the variable name.
+Here’s an example script to print variables using echo:

 #!bin/bash